 Step 3.
 Click on "Start Scan" and the program will immediately begin scanning the connected iPhone for deleted photos.

 Step 4.
 You need to wait for the scanning to finish.
 After that, all the photos will show up on the program.
-You can select any photos you would like to recover and tap on the "Recover to Computer" button to get them on your computer.
+You can select any photos you would like to recover and tap on the "Recover" button to get them on your computer.

 If your computer won't recognize the iPhone that won't turn on, then keep reading to fix this issue with the solutions below and then recover your photos when your iPhone can reboot.
 The red empty battery symbol indicates that the iPhone needs to be charged at least 5% to power on.